kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## ROI Thinking

-Models incur cost.
+Models incur cost
-Deployment incurs cost.
+Deployment incurs cost
 Benefits must exceed both

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.